rim373/ImgTextSearch/README.md

-# 📦 Image and Text Search Engine with VGG16, Elasticsearch, FastAPI, Streamlit, and Logstash
+# 📦 Image and Text Search Engine with VGG16, Elasticsearch, FastAPI, HTML/CSS/JS

 This project is a high-performance **image and text search engine** leveraging **deep learning** and modern search technology.
 It uses the **VGG16** model for feature extraction from images and **Elasticsearch** for fast indexing and retrieval of data.
 A seamless backend API is provided with **FastAPI**, a user-friendly frontend interface with **Streamlit**, and **Logstash** is used for efficient data ingestion.